 The Board through its NRC conducts an annual review of its size and composition, to determine if the Board has the right size and sufficient diversity with independence elements that fit the Company's objectives and strategic goals.
 With the current composition, the NRC opines that all the Board members have the necessary knowledge, experience, requisite range of skills and competence to enable them to discharge their duties and responsibilities effectively.
 All Directors on the Board have extensive experience with their many years of experience on the Boards of other companies and/or also as professionals in their respective fields of expertise.
-The Chairman of the Board is not a member of any Board Committees which applied to the new Practice of MCCG 2021.
+The Chairman of the Board is not a member of any Board Committees applying the Practice in the MCCG 2021.